Aldbg74/My_Sudo/README.md

 <H1>🖥️ My_Sudo 🖥️</H1>
-Sudo is a project of Epitech.
+Sudo is a project of Epitech. <br>
+It's the last one of UNIX of the first semester of the Tek1 <br>
-Project in group with Omar.J
+Project in group with Omar.J <BR>

 <H1>🎯 GOALS 🎯</H1>
-Create a Hash algo. <br>
+Re-Create the sudo function<br>
 <br>

 > [!IMPORTANT]
 > Project isn't full fonctionnal.
+(Makefile needed a function but it's not coding-style freindly)

 > [!CAUTION]
 > ⚠️ Warning to Epitech Students ⚠️ <br>